-Rich knows how to stay busy.
+Rich Tu knows how to stay busy.
 The New Jersey native and first generation Filipino-American has made a name for himself at institutions like SVA, ADC, Nike, and MTV, where he is the VP of Digital Design.
-He’s on the board of AIGA NY, where he’ll be speaking next week, continues to do freelance illustration work, and is somehow makes time to record a podcast called First Generation Burden.
+He’s on the board of AIGA NY, continues to do freelance illustration work, and somehow still makes time to record a podcast called First Generation Burden.
 Launched in 2016, First Generation Burden, now in its fourth season, is a free-flowing conversation with creatives who have recent roots that reach around the globe.
-We caught up with Tu as he prepared for an AIGA hosted conversation and live podcast on the creative first generation experience.
+We caught up with Tu as he prepared for an AIGA-hosted conversation and live podcast on the creative first generation experience.

 When I came across First Generation Burden, it seemed like such an important conversation.
 I’m curious about why you chose the word ‘burden’, as opposed to ‘experience’ or ‘journey’ or something…?